 If you’re up for a little camping, you can actually stay overnight in St John’s Island Lodges.
 The former holding camps on the western side of the island have been turned into sleeping shelters (some with beds, others with raised platforms you need a sleeping bag for) and camping facilities, and there is a bungalow right at the pier area that can also be rented for overnight stays for up to 10 pax.

 Find out more information about camping on St John’s Island at SLA.
-You will need to apply for a Temporary Occupational License (TOL) via the SLA website (you need Name, IC and contact for all participants involved) and pay a deposit.
-Currently only Otter (former Camp 5, needs sleeping bag) is open for booking – Eagle, Turtle, Dolphin are still closed.
+You will need to apply for a Temporary Occupational License (TOL) via the SLA website with a Singpass login (The applicant has to have Singapore residency, and for the rest you will need Name, IC and contact for all participants involved) and pay a deposit.

 What we think of as Lazarus Island (formerly Pulau Sekijang Pelepah) today is really made up of 3 islands that have been joined together by land reclamation: the original Lazarus Island, Kias island and Seringat Island.
 This was all part of early plans to make the Southern Islands into a more touristy place like Sentosa, but those plans never really went anywhere.
 Lazarus Island was where they used to bury those who died in the St John’s camps.

 Lazarus Island is connected to St John’s Island by a short causeway which is not far from the ferry terminal – turn left as you exit the pier or just follow the crowds.

 Frolic on Lazarus Beach